malloc47/malloc47.github.com/_posts/2021-09-12-dashboard-transit.md

                        (comp :stop-id :stop first))))))
 ```

-This is a _lot_ to unpack (which probably means it needs some
+This is a _lot_ to unpack, especially compared with the pseudocode
-refactoring into more subscriptions); out of laziness, I'll just
+above (which probably means this code needs some refactoring into more
-summarize the highlights:
+subscriptions); out of laziness, I'll just summarize the highlights:

 - Keep only `stop-times` that are less than 60 minutes out
 - The `stop` and `route` are attached to the `stop-time` with an inner